-5-minute read - By Kate Brunton, May 4, 2022
+5-minute read - by Kate Brunton, May 4, 2022

 Technology is a field traditionally dominated by men, which means that there are plenty of opportunities for women and gender-diverse people to add valuable new perspectives.
 In honor of International Girls in ICT (information and communications technology) Day, celebrated each year on the fourth Thursday of April, we’re taking a look at how some of ASML’s software heroines are leading the way.